dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 * For a given day of the week, within a date range or exclusive of date range, specify a discount percentage on shipping
 	* Specify specific text, with an amount placeholder (@amt@), that is placed next to the shipping amount. (e.g. "(30% discount)")
 * When the discount makes the shipping free, you can add text of your choice to indicate that. (e.g. "(Free Shipping)")
 * 1.1.0 You can specify a list of product ids and then whether to "include" or "exclude" those ids from the rest of the shipping discount rules
 * 1.1.0 You can specify a list of catagories and then whether to "include" or "exclude" those catagories from the rest of the shipping discount rules
-* 1.2.1 Product/category inclusion/exclusion supports products with variations

 == Installation ==